SoraiaBarroso/Rebuild_Library_Functions_C/README.md

 # Rebuild_Library_Functions_C
-rebuild some of the C library function
+Rebuild some of the C library function

+1. strrev() function.

+- The strrev() function is used to reverse the given string.

+2.